munificent/craftinginterpreters/book/scanning.md

 usually only when things go wrong that they notice our implementation.

 <span name="errors">When</span> that happens, it's up to us to give the user all
-of the information they need to understand what went wrong and guide them gently back to where they are trying to go.
-Doing that well means thinking about error handling all through the implementation of our interpreter, starting now:
+the information they need to understand what went wrong and guide them gently back to where they are trying to go.
+Doing that well means thinking about error handling all through the implementation of our interpreter, starting now.

 <aside name="errors">